 We’ve written at length elsewhere about the SAT and ACT essay assignments and how best to approach them.
 But as a quick refresher, the SAT requires students to read a persuasive essay and then write a brief rhetorical analysis of the piece.
 The ACT presents a debate through a paragraph of context and three opposing views; students are asked to claim a position within the debate while analyzing and evaluating the other three claims.

-One of the most frequently questions I’m asked about these assignments is whether students should use “I” in their SAT and ACT essays.
+One of the most frequent questions I’m asked about these assignments is whether students should use “I” in their SAT and ACT essays.

 My answer depends entirely upon which test the student is taking and not upon what constitutes good writing.

 SAT is an emphatic NO!, whereas ACT is a more nuanced maybe.

 To understand why using “I” in your SAT essay is a mistake, you should understand the history of the test’s development.
 When David Coleman became the president of the College Board – the organization that writes and administers the SAT – he spoke of being frustrated that the old SAT “[did] not grade you on the correctness of what you write.”
 Instead, it asked students to take a position on an issue and explain it with examples, which many savvy students realized they could simply make up.